JulFriedrich/miRetrieve/README.md

 ```

 An overview of the mechanisms behind miRetrieve are detailed in the
-[Vignette](doc/miRetrieve.html), whereas a full documentation is available
+vignette in [doc/miRetrieve.html](doc/), whereas a full documentation is available
 [here](miRetrieve_1.0.0.pdf).